Edward-Sun/TSP-Detection/README.md

 Here are the code for [the ICCV paper](https://arxiv.org/abs/2011.10881).
 The code is adapted from [Detectron2](https://github.com/facebookresearch/detectron2) and [AdelaiDet](https://github.com/aim-uofa/AdelaiDet).

-The model is trained on 4 V100 GPUs.
+All the model are trained on 4 V100 GPUs.

 ## Prerequisites